David Purcey

 David Kent Purcey (born April 22, 1982) is an American former professional baseball pitcher.
-He played in Major League Baseball (MLB) for the Toronto Blue Jays, Oakland Athletics, Detroit Tigers and Chicago White Sox.
+He played in Major League Baseball (MLB) for the Toronto Blue Jays, Oakland Athletics, Detroit Tigers, and Chicago White Sox, and in the Chinese Professional Baseball League (CPBL) for the Uni-President 7-Eleven Lions.

 Amateur career

 Purcey attended high school at Trinity Christian Academy in Addison, Texas, and then attended the University of Oklahoma, where he played for the Sooners baseball team.
 In 2003, he played collegiate summer baseball with the Orleans Cardinals of the Cape Cod Baseball League and was named a league all-star.

 Professional career

 Draft

 Purcey originally was drafted in the 2001 MLB draft by the Seattle Mariners in the 20th round.
 He then was drafted again by the New York Yankees in the 17th round of the 2003 MLB draft, and finally drafted once again by Toronto in the first round (16th overall) during the 2004 MLB draft.

 Toronto Blue Jays

 Purcey made his major league debut on April 18, 2008, starting against the Detroit Tigers and allowing one earned run over 4 1/3 innings.
 He was returned to the minor leagues after two major league appearances, but was recalled to the Blue Jays in July, and ended the 2008 season in the team's starting rotation.
 On August 27, 2008, Purcey started against the Tampa Bay Rays and pitched his first career major league complete game.
 He recorded 11 strikeouts and scattered five hits through eight innings of work.

 Following spring training 2009, Purcey earned the third spot in the rotation, but switched spots with Jesse Litsch to separate the left-handers.
-Purcey was second in the rotation until May 1, 2009 when he was assigned to the Toronto Blue Jays AAA affiliate Las Vegas 51s.
+Purcey was second in the rotation until May 1, 2009, when he was assigned to the Toronto Blue Jays AAA affiliate Las Vegas 51s.
 Purcey went on to split the remainder of the season between the Blue Jays and Las Vegas.
 He posted a record of 1–3 and a 6.19 ERA in nine starts with Toronto in 2009.
 He often struggled with his command, which improved somewhat with Las Vegas.

 On May 24, 2010, Purcey was recalled by Toronto and moved to the bullpen as a relief pitcher after Dana Eveland was designated for assignment.
 On July 26, 2010, Purcey recorded his first major league save against the Baltimore Orioles in a 9–5 win.

+He was designated for assignment on April 12, 2011.